Sensible-Alternative Naturopathic Clinic

 bp2

 Are you a thin woman prone to feeling fatigued, light-headed, dizzy and panicked?
 Do you have low blood pressure, cold hands and feet, large pupils and very flexible joints?
-Then you may have an instability in your sympathetic nervous system.
+Then you may have HPA axis dysfunction or adrenal fatigue.

 The syndrome affects about 10% of the population, mostly women.
 It has been called many other things including anxiety neurosis, hypoglycaemia, fibromyalgia and mitral valve prolapse.
-(There is commonly a benign floppy heart valve associated with the syndrome.)
+(MVP is a common benign floppy heart valve associated with this syndrome.)

-Adrenalin is produced by the adrenal glands, which are part of the sympathetic nervous system and the hormone system.
-Excessive adrenalin production will exhaust adrenal function, and the glands will then produce smaller quantities of important hormones such as testosterone, cortisol and DHEA.
-Hormone disorders may develop.
+Adrenaline is produced by the adrenal glands, which are part of the sympathetic nervous system and the hormone system.
+Excessive adrenaline production will exhaust adrenal function, and the glands will then produce smaller quantities of important hormones such as testosterone, cortisol, and DHEA.
+Other hormonal disorders may develop.

 The syndrome is also associated with migraine headaches, candida overgrowth, and interestingly, the formation of thyroid antibodies (as in Hashimoto's thyroid disease).